mayukhpankaj/Covid-19-Hotspots/README.md

 data in user's location  and give related updates on guidelines .
 In May, MoHFW( Ministry of Health & Family Welfare) classified districts into Red, Orange, Green zones.

-It requests user location, reverse geocode, lookup the district name in datasets and shows the type zones and other information.
+It requests user location, reverse geocode, lookup the district name in datasets and shows information.

 ## Features ##

    * Type of covid zone
    * City, District, State data
    * Related guidlines
      * compares user's past location with current

 ## Tech / API's Used ##